Metasiteorg/frontend-task/README.md

 ## Evaluation Criteria

+**Important**: The solution should closely match the Figma design and look visually similar.
+However, it does not need to be pixel-perfect - we won't penalize small pixel misalignments.
+Our primary focus is on **code quality, architecture, and implementation approach** while maintaining a design that follows the Figma specifications.

 ### Primary Focus Areas

 - **Scalability & Maintainability** - Consistent spacing system and design tokens, theme variables, component reusability